-Step 1: Windows 7 provides an easy to use the wizard to create a system repair disc.
+Step 1 Windows 7 provides an easy-to-use wizard to create a system repair disc.
 Firstly, you need to launch the Start menu to access it.

 Step 2 Look for the "Create a System Repair Disc" option under the "Maintenance" section and click on it.
 It will be listed under All Programs > Maintenance > Create a System Repair Disc.